-To submit, please send up to three .jpgs of your visual work or up to three .rtfs or .docs of written work (up to 1,000 words for each work of fiction, poetry, or nonfiction accepted, all genres from the realistic to the fantastic) to firstname.lastname@example.org.
-Be sure to include “Submission” in the title.
+Each visual artist should send up to three .jpgs of visual work.
+Each writer should submit up to three .rtfs or .docs of written work (up to 800 words for each work of fiction, poetry, or nonfiction accepted, all genres from the realistic to the fantastic) in standard manuscript format.
 Please send a bio or cover letter with your submission mentioning any publications, degrees, or memberships in critique groups/writers’ or artists’ organizations.
 In a show like this, where the second work will be created specifically for the show, it’s important that I have a good idea of the general quality of your work in addition to the quality of the story/poem/essay/visual art work submitted.
 Therefore, submitters who submit three pieces or can demonstrate their overall ability through publications will have a better chance at being selected.
 However, once a semi-final selection has been made by first readers, the final 10-12 works for the show will be chosen blind.